klembot/chapbook/guide/state/the-vars-section.md

 Another common practice is to put an underscore in front of variable names when the value will only be used in the current passage.
 This practice is just a hint to yourself; Chapbook does not enforce this usage.[^2]

 {% hint style='info' %}
 A variable name can contain periods (`.`), but they carry a special meaning.
-Until you've read [Nesting Variables With Objects](nesting-vars), it's best to leave them out of variable names.
+Until you've read [Nesting Variables With Objects][nesting-vars], it's best to leave them out of variable names.
 {% endhint %}

 {% hint style='working' %}